Smells Like Gen X • Billboard Year-End Songs

 Why it hit

 It also landed at the exact right cultural moment.
 Mainstream radio was wide open to crossover pop that felt clean, melodic, and unthreatening in the best possible way.
-“Baby Baby” wasn’t trying to be edgy, cool, or overproduced into oblivion.
+“Baby Baby” was not trying to be edgy, cool, or overproduced into oblivion.
 It was just absurdly catchy.
-And sometimes that wins because not every smash has to punch you in the face—some of them just smile, glide in, and take over the room anyway.
+Sometimes that wins because not every smash has to punch you in the face — some of them just smile, glide in, and take over the room anyway.

 Gen X Rewind